appidea/react-native-hce/README.md

 anyways, the module's architecture is ready to engage also the other usages.

+## Important notes

-**The package currenlty is supported only by the Android platform, as Apple devices currently does not provide API nor hardware support for the HCE.**
+- The package currenlty is supported **only on the Android platform**, as Apple devices currently does not provide API nor hardware support for the HCE.
+- Compatibility note: **HCE has been introduced with Android v4.4**, so app will be working correctly only when SDK version >= 19

 ## Installation